matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. `:reg` will list all the named buffers, and what they contain.
 1. `q{a-z}` will record to the chosen buffer. `@{a-z}` will execute the selected buffer as a macro.
 You can execute macros in other macros, so it's useful to build things up in pieces.
 1. `:set filetype?` will tell you what filetype Vim thinks you're dealing with.
+1. `:e!` Reloads the current file with changes from disk.